 Kering multi-brand business model strategy

-Brands like Gucci, Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Brioni, Christopher Kane, McQ, Stella McCartney, Tomas Maier, Boucheron, Dodo, Girard-Perregaux, Pomellato, Qeelin and Ulysse Nardin are part of the Kering galaxy.
-Kering also develops Sport & Lifestyle brands PUMA, COBRA, and Volcom.
+Brands like Gucci, Bottega Veneta, Saint Laurent, Alexander McQueen, Balenciaga, Brioni, Christopher Kane, McQ, Stella McCartney, Tomas Maier, Boucheron, Dodo, Girard-Perregaux, Pomellato, Qeelin, and Ulysse Nardin are part of the Kering galaxy.
+Kering also develops Sports & Lifestyle brands PUMA, COBRA, and Volcom.

-The key three pillars of Kering multi-brand business strategy
+The key three pillars of Kering’s multi-brand business strategy

 The model moves around three pillars:

-Agility: Kering provides its Houses with an organisational structure that unlocks their potential for excellence
+Agility: Kering provides its Houses with an organizational structure that unlocks their potential for excellence.

 Responsibility: All our operations are founded on a responsible economic model.
-Our comprehensive, sustainable approach is a structural competitive advantage
+A comprehensive, sustainable approach is a structural competitive advantage.

 The primary aim is to drive organic growth via: